lout33/humos_canvas/README.md

-# Infinite Canvas with AI Integration
+# HumOS Canvas with AI Integration

 A modern infinite canvas application with AI-powered idea generation, built with Vite and supporting multiple AI providers.